bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 Again, Entry, from the M.E.CH.A means "where we start", so we point this at whatever contains our "main application", in our exercise this will be `src/main.js`.
 Note we need the `./` to indicate it is a relative path.

-The output configuration is fairly simple at this point, we want to provide a path and a filename.
+The output configuration is fairly basic at this point, we want to provide a path and a filename, note that the path must be absolute.
+Webpack 1 for compatibility reasons used to allow relative paths, but for webpack 2 it must be absolute.

 ---